The Roadies of Racing: Inside the Dying Culture of Track Corner Workers

 The unpaid army that makes professional racing possible.

-I felt entirely out of place in their midst, the only one wearing skinny jeans instead of a white jumpsuit, but no one's paying attention to me anyway.
+I feel entirely out of place in their midst, the only one wearing skinny jeans instead of a white jumpsuit, but no one's paying attention to me anyway.
 The flagging crew, including my brother, is busy calling out station assignments and reviewing track condition notes.
-These people have known each other for decades; it was obvious in the way they spoke to each other.
+These people have known each other for decades; it's obvious in the way they speak to each other.
 The salty banter, the giving and taking of instruction without a hint of nicety or resentment on either end.
 How was it that I'd ended up at the front lines with this pack of lifetime veterans?

 The Human Safety Net